Posted by pets | 4 June 2011

 53. Ibizan Hound / Welsh Terrier / Irish Terrier

-The 55 to 69: Minimum level of functional intelligence.
+Of 55 to 69: Minimum level of functional intelligence.
 Need of 40 to 80 repetitions for acceptable performance (Sometimes, until a few 25 replays show no sign of understanding).
 Many repetitions they need to maintain an acceptable level.
 They will respond to the first order a 30 % of the times.
 They work best if the owner is close to them.
-These dogs seem distracted most of the time and only respond when want them.
+These dogs seem distracted most of the time and only respond when they feel like it.
 If the distance between the dog and the owner is large there will be no response.
 They are not suitable races for first-time owners.
 A coach with extensive experience, time, firmness and love can achieve a good performance.

 55. Skye Terrier